berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Racket and CS61AS/section07 Homework 0.1.md

 5) Tell us interesting things about yourself.

-## Exercise 0 - Introduce Yourself to your Classmates

-See if you can find a post on Piazza called "Hello World!".
+Now, see if you can find a post on Piazza called "Hello World!".
 Make a followup on that post and introduce yourself.
 Be sure to include:

   * Name
   * Major and Year
   * One interesting fact about yourself
   * Why you're taking the course

-## Exercise 1 - `sum-of-squares`
+## Exercise 1

 Here is the syntax for defining a procedure: